jethome-iot/json_automation/replit.md

 ## Overview

-This is an ESPHome external component that enables storing and parsing JSON-based automation definitions with persistent flash storage.
-The component acts as a metadata storage layer for automation configurations, allowing runtime loading and parsing of automation definitions stored in JSON format.
+This is an ESPHome external component that **dynamically creates and executes real ESPHome automations at runtime** by parsing JSON automation definitions stored in flash preferences.
+Unlike typical ESPHome automations that are compile-time constructs, this component creates actual ESPHome trigger and action class instances at runtime, resolves entities by their object IDs, and wires them together into functioning automations.

-**Critical Design Note:** This component does NOT execute ESPHome actions dynamically.
-It only stores, parses, and provides callbacks with automation metadata.
-ESPHome automations are compile-time constructs, so this component is designed for storing automation metadata that custom code can interpret and act upon.
+**Critical Design:** This component creates real `Automation<>` objects with real `PressTrigger`, `TurnOnAction`, etc. The automations execute exactly like compile-time ESPHome automations, but are defined in JSON and created dynamically.

 ## User Preferences